NISOx-BDI/SC2/README.md

 ## `src` directory

-The `data` folder can have subfolder for different stages of processing, for example `raw`, `processed`.
+The `data` folder can have subfolders for different stages of processing, for example `raw`, `processed`.

 ## Notebooks